jflude/lancaster/README.md

     0 - no data was read
     1 - data was read
-    2 - data was read out-of-order to what was written 4 - change queue was overrun
+    2 - data was read out-of-order to what was written 4 - change queue was overrun (only if -Q option is specified)

 If the -s option is supplied to READER then it will output storage latency statistics instead of its usual output.
 If the storage has not been "touched"